pedroalbanese/gost-jwt/README.md

   -show
         Show header
   -sign string
-        path to claims object to sign, '-' to read from stdin, or '+' to use only-claim args -verify string
+        path to claims object to sign, '-' to read from stdin, or '+' to use only -claim args -verify string
         path to JWT token to verify or '-' to read from stdin
 </pre>